Phase-space networks and connectivity of the kagome antiferromagnet: Conclusions

 In this work, we constructed phase-space networks for the coplanar ground-state manifold of the kagome Heisenberg antiferromagnet, with nodes representing coplanar configurations and edges corresponding to weathervane-loop transitions.
 By comparing full networks, which include all allowed loop updates, to short-loop networks restricted to elementary six-spin rotations, we isolated how energetic constraints and collective dynamics reshape phase-space connectivity.
 Degree statistics show that in large systems the connectivity distribution $P(k)$ is well described by a Gaussian, with a mean scaling as $k^*\sim L^2$ and a width $\sigma\sim L$, implying that relative fluctuations in connectivity vanish in the thermodynamic limit.
 Restricting the dynamics to short loops lowers the typical connectivity and modestly enhances heterogeneity, reflecting the reduced set of available local rearrangements.

 Global probes reveal that the hierarchy of loop updates has an even more pronounced impact on the large-scale organization of phase space.
 The short-loop network exhibits a Gaussian spectral density, consistent with closed-walk statistics dominated by weakly correlated local motifs and indicative of statistically homogeneous, diffusive dynamics.
 In contrast, the full network displays suppressed spectral weight at large $|\lambda|$, reflecting correlations induced by the coexistence of short and long weathervane loops and the incompatibility of local and nonlocal rearrangements.
-Box-counting analysis further shows that these spectral differences are accompanied by a qualitative change in the structure of phase space: while the short-loop network exhibits clear power-law scaling and a well-defined fractal organization, the full network is better described by an exponential box-counting behavior over the accessible range of scales.
-This exponential decay signals the emergence of effective shortcuts in configuration space and a crossover to a more rapidly connected, \mbox{small-world-like} organization when longer loops are activated.
+Box-counting analysis further shows a relative geometric distinction between the two networks.
+The short-loop network is better described by an algebraic, fractal-like finite-size form over the accessible range, whereas the full network shows a more rapid reduction of graph distances, with a weak finite-range preference for an exponential-like fit.
+This behavior is consistent with the emergence of effective shortcuts in configuration space and a crossover toward a more rapidly connected, \mbox{small-world-like} organization when longer loops are included.